Join the RHS today and support our charitable work

 Suggested planting locations and garden types

-Flower borders and beds Cut Flowers Drought Resistant
+Drought Resistant Cut Flowers Flower borders and beds

 Pruning No pruning required

-Pests May be affected by aphids, slugs, snails, and stem and bulb eelworms, and grey squirrels, mice and deer
+Pests May be affected by aphids, slugs, snails, stem and bulb eelworm, and grey squirrels, mice and deer

 May be affected by tulip fire disease, tulip grey bulb rot, and virus diseases; bulbs in storage may be affected by blue mould